glfw/glfw/README.md

  - [linmath.h](https://github.com/datenwolf/linmath.h) for linear algebra in
    examples

+The Vulkan example additionally requires the Vulkan SDK to be installed, or it will not be included in the build.

 ## Changelog

+ - Added `glfwVulkanSupported`, `glfwGetRequiredInstanceExtensions`, `glfwGetInstanceProcAddress`, `glfwGetPhysicalDevicePresentationSupport` and `glfwCreateWindowSurface` for platform independent Vulkan support
  - Added `glfwSetWindowSizeLimits` and `glfwSetWindowAspectRatio` for setting absolute and relative window size limits
  - Added `glfwGetKeyName` for querying the layout-specific name of printable keys
  - Added `GLFW_NO_API` for creating window without contexts
  - Added `GLFW_CONTEXT_NO_ERROR` context hint for `GL_KHR_no_error` support
+ - Added `GLFW_INCLUDE_VULKAN` for including the Vulkan header
  - Added `GLFW_TRUE` and `GLFW_FALSE` as client API independent boolean values
  - Added `glfwGetGLXWindow` to query the `GLXWindow` of a window
  - Added icons to examples on Windows and OS X